Bare Fiction Prize 2018 – ENTRIES ARE NOW CLOSED!

-Now in its third year, the Bare Fiction Prize has given new and old writers alike an equal chance to win big cash prizes and publication within each of the three categories offered.
-In 2015’s Bare Fiction Prize, first place in the poetry competition (judged by Jo Bell) went to Astra Bloom – a complete newcomer to the UK literary scene.
-Each entry is judged anonymously by our judges, with the poetry and flash fiction category judges reading every single entry and our short story judge reading a longlist selected by magazine editor, Robert Harper.
+Amazing to be in the fifth year of the Bare Fiction Prize.
+New and old writers alike all have a chance to win big cash prizes and publication within each of the three categories offered.
+Each entry is judged anonymously by our judges, with the poetry and flash fiction category judges reading every single entry in their category and our short story judge reading a longlist selected by Bare Fiction magazine editor, Robert Harper.

-Previous judges have included: Tania Hershman, Angela Readman, Adam Horovitz, Rachel Trezise, Jo Bell, Paul McVeigh, Richard Skinner.
+Previous judges have included: Wayne Holloway-Smith, Naomi Booth, Adam O’Riordan, Helen Mort, David Gaffney, Courttia Newland, Tania Hershman, Angela Readman, Adam Horovitz, Rachel Trezise, Jo Bell, Paul McVeigh, Richard Skinner.

 Prizes (in each category)

 - 1st Prize: £500

 - 3rd Prize: £100

 1st, 2nd & 3rd prize winners will be published in the Spring 2019 issue of Bare Fiction Magazine and on our website.